sandra-chas-academy/u02-individuell-uppgift-egen-portfoliosida-Chas-Henrik-1/README.md

 2. Lazy loaded images doesn't show up in 'Print Preview' in Safari until images has been browsed on page.

 *Notes:*
+1. The Site has been performance optimized to achieve as good Lighthouse performance as possible, but there is still one thing that could be further optimized.
+The cv.json and GitHub API data could all be downloaded in parallel to reduce the 'total load time' substantially for the page when a brand new user enters the site.
+However if doing so, it is no longer possible to estimate the 'time to completion' in a progressbar, and for most cases a progressbar would not even be needed.

 ***

 ## Frågor: